 All royal brides need a tiara, and Anne-Marie kept things in the family for this part of her bridal look, choosing an all diamond diadem which belonged to her mother.
 Queen Ingrid of Denmark had inherited the Khedive of Egypt tiara from her mother, Princess Margaret of Connaught, following her untimely death in 1920.
 Presented to Margaret by the Khedive of Egypt at the time of her marriage in 1905, it features swirling scrolls of diamonds and has been used by all of Ingrid’s female descendants on their wedding days.

 Constantine and Anne-Marie had enjoyed a very romantic royal love story, and the fairytale air continued as they departed for a honeymoon in Corfu.
 Reality would kick in very soon after their return as political unrest in Greece led to a tumultuous and bumpy reign for Constantine which ultimately led to exile.
-However, their royal wedding remains a glittering moment in a story that continues to fascinate.
+This year they mark 55 years since their wedding, their Emerald Anniversary.
+And their royal wedding remains a glittering moment in a story that continues to fascinate.